Baltoli/project-docs/notes/writeups/model_checking.md

   * sequence is true if the first part matches and the second part matches at all successors, XOR if the whole sequence matches at the successor (as it doesn't make sense to have both).
+  * boolean expression just computes the truth value for each expression in sequence, then reduces them appropriately.
   * others like repetition, optional can also be encoded

 So the core algorithm will take an `Event` and an `Expression` and